Vermont HVAC license - Housecall Pro

 Local Licenses

 Every city in Vermont has the right to control the trade.
 Therefore, some cities may require HVAC technicians to apply for a license.
 Most of Vermont’s major cities, like Montpelier, do not require local licenses.
+Some local licenses may require you to pass a technical knowledge exam, a business and law exam, or both.

 Benefits of getting an HVAC license